-The Aberystwyth Master's course in Literature and Creative Writing is your opportunity to combine the practice of creative writing with an in-depth exploration of literary studies.
-You will be required to engage with a range of writers and writing techniques so that you can develop your own creative approach and improve your own writing.
-You will also engage in discussions about theory and the wider issues of textual analysis and the craft of writing, including writing for publication and the importance of research.
+The MA Literature and Creative Writing at Aberystwyth is your opportunity to combine expert tuition in the practice of creative writing with an in-depth exploration of literary studies.
+You will engage with the work of a range of inspiring writers and learn new writing techniques so that you can develop your own creative approach and improve the quality of your own work.
+You will also engage in discussions about the wider issues of textual analysis and the craft of writing, including writing for publication and advanced research skills.

 You will receive individual tuition from expert departmental staff and, under their guidance, produce a substantial dissertation or portfolio of creative writing.
 In addition, you will develop a host of key transferable skills which will help you excel in further academic study or employment.

-Twelve months full-time.
+12 months full-time; 24-36 months part-time.
 The academic year (September to September) is divided into three semesters: September to January; January to June; June to September.

-Assessment takes the form of; research proposals including a related bibliographic element, case studies, oral assessments and essays.
-Each student will produce a substantial final project piece, in the form of either a literary studies dissertation or creative writing portfolio.
+Assessment takes the form of: research proposals, including an annotated bibliography; oral presentations; and essays of 3,000-5,000 words.
+Each student will produce a substantial final project piece, in the form of either a literary studies dissertation or a creative writing portfolio.

 English Language Requirements: